joke2k/django-environ/docs/tips.rst

 Overwriting existing environment values from env files
 ------------------------------------------------------

-If you want variables set within your env files to take higher precidence than an existing set environment variable, use the ``overwrite=True`` argument of ``read_env``.
+If you want variables set within your env files to take higher precedence than an existing set environment variable, use the ``overwrite=True`` argument of ``read_env``.
 For example: